davidguttman/node-dataframe/README.md

 # DataFrame #

-Streaming data aggregation and calculations.
+Explore data by grouping and reducing.